-Read some of the best and famous B. F. Skinner quotes on behaviourism that will teach you how behaviourism matters in learning and education.
+Read some of the best and famous B. F. Skinner quotes on behaviorism that will teach you how behaviorism matters in learning and education.

 Burrhus Frederic Skinner’s research & writing rapidly made him the leader in Behaviorism.
 His work helped experimental psychology become what it is today, and he’ll always be remembered for that.

 Let’s now look at some of his quotes on behaviourism and learn something new about psychology.

 1. “A person who has been punished is not thereby simply less inclined to behave in a given way; at best, he learns how to avoid punishment.” – B.F.
 Skinner